dribnet/purvs/README.md

-## PS2 MDDN 242 2019
+## PS2 MDDN 242 2019 - RazerArk

+The basic idea of my font 'RazerArk' was to make a very sharp and geometric font that looked readable and nice.
+I decided to use two shades of red for the colour of my font to give the font a more chaotic mood.
+The chaotic mood is also showed through how I have done the interpolation for my font, it flies outward and back into place throughout the animation.

+The sketch file shows my first idea of what I wanted my font to look like and as you can see I didnt make a lot of changes to the idea other than stretching it out to fit into the bounding box better.

-Each of my letters is composed with four triangles. each point of my triangles are controlled by 6 parameters each.
+Each letter is composed with four triangles and each triangle is controlled by 6 parameters, 2 for each pont.

 An example of the code for one triangle: